US Open 2024 tee times: Full pairings and UK start times for third round at Pinehurst

 US Open tee times: When does Rory McIlroy tee off in the third round of the US Open?
-McIlroy paired with Tony Finau, with both currently two shots behind leader Ludvig Åberg; watch day three from Pinehurst live on Sky Sports Golf from 3pm, Saturday
+McIlroy paired with Tony Finau, with both currently two shots behind leader Ludvig Åberg; Watch day three from Pinehurst live on Sky Sports Golf from 3pm on Saturday

 Overnight leader Ludvig Åberg has been paired with Bryson DeChambeau for the final Saturday tee time at the US Open of 8.35pm (BST).

-Sky Sports will show extended coverage from all four rounds of the third men's major of the year, with all the action from the third round live on Saturday from 3pm on Sky Sports Golf.

-Rory McIlroy, two shots off the lead at three under, is paired with Tony Finau and will tee off at 8.13pm, while Patrick Cantlay and Thomas Detry - both one stroke better off - are in the penultimate pairing at 8.24pm.
+Patrick Cantlay and Thomas Detry - both one stroke off the lead - are in the penultimate pairing at 8.24pm.

 Groupings and tee times for the third round of the 124th US Open, held Pinehurst Resort & Country Club's Course No 2 in Pinehurst, North Carolina.